top of page

 • Fire-Resistant Plants For Home Landscapes - Although any plant can burn under the right conditions, keeping a 5' non-combustible zone around structures and planting with fire-resistant plants outside the 5' immediate zone can help reduce risk.

-• Wildfire Home Retrofit Guide - The guide is designed for for retrofits, but provides guidance on fire-resistant features of a home at any stage.
+• Wildfire Home Retrofit Guide - The guide is designed for retrofits, but provides guidance on fire-resistant features of a home at any stage.

 Videos